chuxgs/scrapy-lab/README.md

 We let it run for 5 minutes approximately to check if it was working properly before passing to the next step.

+Most of our time was invested in making this code work properly.
+The generated script is named staticsearch_imdb.py which can be found in the Lab7 folder.

 ### Task 6.3: Study the obtained data using the Elastic Stack